Woljix/Pipboy2K/readme.md

 ## TODO
 * Improve `readme.md` with better explanation.
-* Figure out how to make a build script that can clone and build raylib for linux-arm64 automatically.
+* ~~Figure out how to make a build script that can clone and build raylib for linux-arm64 automatically.~~ Untested NUKE script added.